vmware-tanzu/velero/docs/build-from-scratch.md

 Run [generate-proto.sh][13] to regenerate files if you make the following changes:

 * Add/edit/remove protobuf message or service definitions.
-These changes require the [proto compiler][14].
+These changes require the [proto compiler][14] and compiler plugin `protoc-gen-go` version v1.0.0.

 ### Cross compiling